Accessibility statement for the website of the Ministry of Justice, oikeusministerio.fi

 Accessibility issues in PDF documents

-The website contains PDF documents published after 23 September 2018 that do not meet the accessibility requirements.
+The website contains PDF documents published after 23 September 2018 that do not meet the following accessibility requirements:

 • PDF documents may include images and diagrams that are missing text alternatives.
 (WCAG 1.1.1)